onozaty/createfile/README.md

 # createfile

 The createfile can create files of a specified size.
+You can easily create large file.

 ## Usage